Danypoz1986/My-Weather-App/readme.md

 <br>

 ## 🧪 Test User Credentials
-You can test the app using any valid credentials that meet the following criteria:
+Before logging in, you must register using any valid credentials that meet the following criteria:

 - **Email:** Must follow the pattern `name@domain.extension` (e.g., `user@example.com`)
+    <br>➤ **Note:** You can use any email format – even non-existing email addresses will work

 - **Password:** Minimum 6 characters

+Once registered, you can use those credentials to log in and test the app.

 <br>